US Taxes Worldwide Income.

 A qualifying individual may claim the Foreign Earned Income Exclusion on foreign earned self-employment income.
 The excluded amount will reduce the individual’s regular income tax, but will not reduce the individual’s self-employment tax (which is 15%).

-The only way to eliminate self employment tax while qualifying for the FEIE is to run your business through an offshore corporation.
-For more, see: Step by Step Guide to Taking Your Business Offshore.
+The only way to eliminate self-employment tax while qualifying for the FEIE is to run your business through an offshore corporation.
+For more, see The Ultimate Guide To Going Offshore.

 Click here for a table listing a variety of personal service income that may fully or partially exempt from US income tax.